Aksmano/Shoemaker/README.md

 # shoemaker

-Project for client application, Atari 8 bit game in JavaScript Only classes and objects
+Project of a game from Atari 8 bit for client applications in JavaScript, only classes and objects